Form an LLC in South Dakota: Fees & Filing Steps

 LLCs are the workhorse small-business entity — they shield the owner's personal-side assets and pass income straight to the owner's tax return.
 Across South Dakota, the LLC is popular with consultants, e-commerce operators, real estate investors, and independent contractors thanks to its low formality and clear liability shield.

-South Dakota LLC Pricing
+The $150 South Dakota LLC Filing Fee

-| Item | Cost |
+| Item | Fee |

 |---|---|